Central limit theorem for Hotelling's $T^2$ statistic under large dimension: Tightness of and convergence of Tightness of and convergence of

-First, we proceed to prove the tightness of $\hat{M}_n^{(1)}(z)$ for $z\in \mathcal{C}$, which is a truncated version of $M_n(z)$ as in (\ref{g20}).
+First, we proceed to prove the tightness of $\hat{M}_n^{(1)}(z)$ for $z\in\mathcal{C}$, which is a truncated version of $M_n(z)$ as in (\ref{g20}).
 By (\ref{g2}) we have

-which ensures that Condition (i) of Theorem 12.3 of~\cite{bili2} is satisfied, as pointed out in \cite{b2}.
+which ensures that condition (i) of Theorem 12.3 in \cite{bili2} is satisfied, as pointed out in \cite{b2}.
 Here $Y_j(z)$ is defined in (\ref{a7}).
-Condition (ii) of Theorem 12.3 of~\cite{bili2} will be verified if the following holds,
+Condition (ii) of Theorem 12.3 in \cite{bili2} will be verified if the following holds:

-In the sequel, since $\mathcal{C}_n^+$ and $\mathcal{C}_n^-$ are symmetric we shall prove the above inequality on $\mathcal{C}_n^+$ only.
+In the sequel, since $\mathcal{C}_n^+$ and $\mathcal{C}_n^-$ are symmetric, we shall prove the above inequality on $\mathcal{C}_n^+$ only.
 Throughout this section, all bounds including $O(\cdot)$ and $o(\cdot)$ expressions hold uniformly for $z\in\mathcal{C}_n^+$.

-In view of our truncation steps, (1.9a) and (1.9b) in \cite{b2} apply to our case as well.
-That is, for any $\eta_1>(1+\sqrt{c})^2,$ $0<\eta_2<I(0,1)(c)(1-\sqrt{c})^2$ and any positive $l$
+In view of our truncation steps, (1.9a) and (1.9b) in \cite{b2} apply to our case as well, that is, for any $\eta_1>(1+\sqrt{c})^2$, $0<\eta_2<I(0,1)(c)(1-\sqrt{c})^2$ and any positive $l$

 Note that when either $z\in\mathcal{C}_u$ or $z\in\mathcal{C}_l$ and $u_l<0$, $\|\bbA_j^{-1}(z)\|$ is bounded in $n$.
 But this is not the case for $z\in\mathcal{C}_r$ or $z\in\mathcal{C}_l$ and $u_l>0$.
 In general, for $z\in\mathcal{C}_n^+$, we have